viamrobotics/docs/docs/installation/beaglebone-install.md

 * Follow the instructions for a Linux with an Aarch64 architecture installation.
 * Wait for the Viam app to confirm that you have connected to your BeagleBone.

-{{% figure src="../img/beaglebone-install/image2.png" width="50%" alt="Screenshot from the Viam app showing a dialog box with a green checkmark and text that reads, 'Your robot is successfully connected!
-Proceed to the config tab.'" %}}
+{{% figure src="../img/beaglebone-install/image2.png" alt="Screenshot from the Viam app showing a dialog box with a green checkmark and text that reads, Your robot is successfully connected!
+Proceed to the config tab." title="BeagleBone has successfully connect to Viam" %}}

 {{% alert title="Tip" color="tip" %}}